arifhusenansari/credit-risk-analytics/test.md

 4.  metadata

 This whole data pipeline cab be built using ADF as orchestrator and DataBricks notebook/python file as data processing code and Azure data lake will act as Storage having three container for three different zone.
 Databricks with Delta lakehouse feature can provide lot's of benefits.

+# Analytical View
+Two view are implemented in enrichment and data will be loaded to discovery.
+1.  yearlyoverview [discovery].[yearlyoverview] : I have consider last 12 month revenue for the tenant for sales.
+For average calculaton, I have divided sales with month having sales in last12 months.
+So 0 Sales months are not counted for Average.
+2.  categoryperformance [discovery].[categoryperformance]

 # Run the project
 Below are steps to Run project locally.